 - Diploma in the Therapeutic & Educational Application of the Arts

 - UKCP — Registered member of the UK Council for Psychotherapy

 - ACPP — Registered member of the Association of Core Process Psychotherapists

 - IABT — Registered practitioner of the International Affiliation of Biodynamic Trainings

-In my psychotherapy practice, as someone drawn to both the spiritual and psychodynamic aspects of our experience, I have seen that the clarity and breadth of the Core Process perspective, deeply informed by Buddhist thought, can bring great meaning and personal transformation for people, especially when life appears to have fallen apart.
+In my psychotherapy practice, as someone drawn to both the spiritual and psychodynamic aspects of our experience, I have seen that the clarity and breadth of the Core Process perspective, deeply informed by Buddhist thought, can bring great meaning and personal transformation for people, especially when life appears to have fallen apart or loses meaning.

-I charge £65 for a 60 minute session.
+I operate a sliding scale of charges between £65 and £90 for a 60 minute session.
 The initial meeting is free of charge.

 Contact & Location:

 Contact me to arrange a free introductory session.
 I'd be delighted to hear from you.

 07800 505 753